 In 2017, he was awarded a highly competitive Marie Skłodowska-Curie Individual Fellowship from the European Commission; during this process he was selected as 1 of 30 “highly promising researchers” out of the 8,916 funding proposals submitted.

-Mattias is an Associate Editor for the science and policy journal Angle, an invited member of the World Economic Forum Expert Network, a Member of EuroScience, and Vice-Chair of the Policy Working Group of the Brussels-based Marie Curie Alumni Association.
+Mattias is an Associate Editor for the science and policy journal Angle, an invited member of the World Economic Forum Expert Network, a Member of EuroScience, and Vice-Chair of Policy for the Brussels-based Marie Curie Alumni Association.

 Mattias is an Associate Member of the Royal Society of Chemistry (AMRSC), an Honorary Research Fellow of the Bionics Institute, an Honorary Fellow of the University of Melbourne, and a Member of the ARC Centre of Excellence in Convergent Bio-Nano Science and Technology.